kujtimprenku/nodejs-task-manager-website/README.md

 In this application we have added angular material components.

-To use a specific component we first need to add it to the imports array of MaterialModule.
+To use a specific component we first need to add it to the imports array of `MaterialModule`.

-We also need to export the component so that every other module that imports the MaterialModule can have access to angular material components.
+We also need to export the component so that every other module that imports the `MaterialModule` can have access to angular material components.

 ```javascript
 import {MatButtonModule} from '@angular/material/button';